kienndo/Computer-Graphics/README.md

 # CG_hospital

 A modern Vulkan application that renders an interactive 3D hospital scene with dynamic lighting, object manipulation, and overlay features.
+This code has been implemented for the Politecnico di Milano course Computer Graphics.

 ---